 - Identify and clearly articulate within the District Plan appropriate commercial activities like home occupations that could occur within the residential zone in order to provide for a wider range of activities that support the community.
 It is suggested that the District Plan make reference to specific commercial activities to be provided for within the residential zone. - 2.
-Provide for commercial activity within residential areas which are compatible with the existing amenity characteristics and features.
+Provide for commercial activity within residential areas which are compatible

+Commercial land expansion Existing commercial areas Mangawhai Central Existing industrial areas Potential additional industrial land Mangawhai Central To SH1 Hakaru South of the bridge with the existing amenity characteristics and features.
 Such activities could include the following:

-Legend Commercial land expansion Existing commercial areas Mangawhai Central Existing industrial areas Potential additional industrial land Mangawhai Central To SH1 Hakaru South of the bridge